drufball/yosai/_drafts/intrigue.md

 On the other side of the bend, the way was completely blocked with webs.
 At the speed they were moving, there was no time to stop.
 Moto threw his arms over his face and pulled on the walls in front of him.
 His body accelerated as he tried to punch through.

 He felt the stuttering pull of webs clinging then breaking under his momentum.
 He was slowing at an alarming rate.
-There was a sharp tug against his shoulder as a web finally managed to hold, spinning Moto around.
+There was a sharp tug against his shoulder as a web finally managed to hold, spinning him around.

 He barely had time to realize he was stuck before Keta crashed into him, arms wrapping around Moto's waist.
 There was a final lurch as the webs gave way and then they were falling through the air.

 They kept falling.
 With a curse, Moto realized they had gone off another cliff.
 He pulled against the ceiling desperately, trying to stop their descent.
 But it had taken him too long to act.
 He wasn't strong enough to catch their full weight this far from the ceiling.
 All he could do was soften the blow.

 They landed hard.
 Air shot out of Moto's lungs in a ragged wheeze as he took the brunt of the impact beneath Keta.
-His head cracked against stone and swirls of light danced across his vision.
+His head snapped against stone and swirls of light danced across his vision.
 Keta bounced off of Moto, landing heavily a few feet away.

 Moto groaned weakly, panic taking his mind as he tried and failed to breathe.
 He rocked onto his side and vomited.
 A sharp pain in his side told him at least one rib was broken.

 Focus.
 Moto gritted his teeth and pressed himself into a sitting position.
 He shook his head to clear it, but that only set his vision spinning worse.
 He pressed his back against the rough stone wall and staggered to his feet.

 They were standing at the bottom of another pit.
-Smooth floor and grooves running up the walls suggested running water had carved it originally.
+Smooth floor and grooves running up the walls suggested running water had carved it long ago.
 A flickering light filled the room, sending shadows dancing and spinning across the walls.
-Their lantern had cracked open from the fall, igniting a large patch of webbing near the edge of the cavern.
-The shifting shapes heightened Moto's instability.
+Their lantern had cracked open from the fall, igniting a patch of webbing near the edge of the cavern.
+The shifting lights heightened Moto's instability.

 A few feet ahead, Keta remained prone.
-The shapeling struggled against a patch of webbing that stretched across the ground and held him fast.
+The shapeling struggled against a clump of webbing that stretched across the ground and held him fast.
 Moto took an unsteady step forward.

 "S-Stay away!"